 Senior Academic – Years 7 to 11

 The move to Senior School can be both exciting and daunting.
-At the heart of a smooth and successful transition is ensuring a child feels confident, secure and happy in their new environment and alongside those whom they learn each day.
-In every child we aim to develop a spirit of curiosity, a sense of self worth and the highest standards of behaviour, whilst supporting them in fulfilling their potential.
+At the heart of a smooth and successful transition is ensuring that each child feels confident, secure, and happy in their new environment and alongside their peers.
+In every pupil, we aim to develop a spirit of curiosity, a sense of self-worth, and the highest standards of behaviour, while supporting them to fulfil their potential.

-As well as a strong emphasis on the core subjects of English, Mathematics and Science we consider languages to be important, and so offer French and Spanish within our core timetable.
-Creativity abounds in our Art, Music and Drama programmes, and History and Geography lessons teach pupils about our world, both past and present.
+Alongside a strong emphasis on the core subjects of English, Mathematics, and Science, we consider languages to be important, offering French and Spanish within the core timetable.
+Creativity thrives in our Art, Music, and Drama programmes, while History and Geography lessons provide pupils with an understanding of our world, both past and present.

-Detailed and accurate tracking and monitoring is underpinned by our use of the Cambridge CEM assessments programme, with pupils taking MIDYIS tests in year 7, YELLIS tests in Year 10 and ALIS tests in year 12.
-These tests measure developed ability – students’ underlying learning potential – rather than achievement based on the curriculum, and so form an excellent way to identify the learning profile of the pupil.
-Based on this, and our own knowledge of the pupil, we can produce strategies to build on strengths and target areas that may need extra support.
+Detailed and accurate tracking and monitoring are underpinned by our use of the Cambridge CEM assessments programme, with pupils taking MIDYIS tests in Year 7, YELLIS tests in Year 10, and ALIS tests in Year 12.
+These tests measure developed ability—the pupils underlying learning potential—rather than achievement based on the curriculum, providing an excellent way to identify each pupil’s learning profile.
+Based on these results, and our own knowledge of the pupil, we can produce strategies to build on strengths and target areas requiring additional support.

-Our aim is to ensure that every pupil fulfils his or her academic potential, and so academic progress is measured and tracked by regular progress checks, the results of which are reported to parents.
+Our aim is to ensure that every pupil fulfils their academic potential.
+Progress is regularly measured and tracked through progress checks, with results reported to parents.

 Art & Design